What that actually means in practice

 - Account health reviewed after risk appears

-- Tight version
+- Narrow version

 - Fit and success likelihood assessed before close

-This is where a senior fractional CMO earns the seat.
+This is where a fractional CMO earns the seat.
 The job is not to make the market feel bigger in the board deck.
 The job is to make the revenue motion more precise in the field.

 3. Audit the current ICP honestly